 - too many twisted nails (not worth it!)

 I’ve also been emailed with a story where someone got a nasty sliver, which infected them to the point of requiring hospitalization.
 So, just be picky.
-Always wear gloves and choose wisely.
+Always wear gloves when handling pallet wood and choose wisely.

 Beware of Bacteria